 Annual inspection of external genitalia is potentially useful.
 Initial internal examination is worthwhile, but subsequent examinations may have lower benefit except for fecal impaction.

 DES was first synthesized in 1938, and until as late as 1971 was employed to reduce pregnancy complications.
-Women ranging in age from 50 to over 100 years ...
+Women ranging in age from 50 to over 100 years could have ...